-NOT-OD-19-128 (Notice) announces the upcoming HHS requirements and review considerations for NIH research applications (e.g. grants, cooperative agreements, and R&D contracts) that involve the proposed use of human fetal tissue obtained from elective abortions (HFT).
+NOT-OD-19-128 (Notice) announces the upcoming HHS requirements and review considerations for NIH research applications (e.g. grants, cooperative agreements, and R&D contracts) that involve the proposed use of human fetal tissue obtained from elective abortions (herein referred to as HFT).

 After a recent review of a contract between Advanced Bioscience Resources, Inc. and the Food and Drug Administration, to provide human fetal tissue to develop testing protocols, the Department of Health and Human Services (HHS) was not sufficiently assured that the contract included the appropriate protections applicable to fetal tissue research or met all other procurement requirements.
 As a result, the contract was terminated (September 2018) and HHS is now conducting an audit of all acquisitions involving human fetal tissue to ensure conformity with procurement and human fetal tissue research laws and regulations.
 Additionally, HHS initiated a comprehensive review of all research involving fetal tissue to ensure consistency with statutes and regulations, and the adequacy of procedures and oversight of this research.